JAQuent/memoryROC/README.md

 ## responseBias

-This function calculates calculates the response bias (c):
+This function calculates the response bias (c):

 $$c = -0.5 * (z(hit\ rate) + z(false\ alarm\ rate))$$ where
 $z(p), p \in [0,1]$ is the inverse Gaussian CDF.